 - Nurses in their first 5 years of either nursing, research, or care of patients with stroke

-- Minority as identified in the standard NIH definition
+- Underrepresented racial and ethnic (UREG) early career investigators and students as identified in the standard NIH definition

 Visit the Council Awards Application System for full award details and to obtain the application form.
 AHA Membership is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than August 14, 2020 for the membership number to be processed prior to the application deadline.
+We suggest that new members join the AHA no later than one week prior to the award submission deadline for the membership number to be processed in time.

 Evaluation CriteriaThe application will be judged by a panel of AHA/ASA volunteers from the CVSN Stroke Committee.
 Criteria includes:

 - Demonstrated commitment and interest in the care of patients related to stroke.

 - Applicant’s potential to make an impact in the care of patients.

 - Applicant’s record of accomplishments, as evidenced in CV by length and type of service, awards, etc.

 The winners will each receive a $1,000 travel grant to attend the State-of-the-Science Stroke Nursing Symposium.
 Awardees must attend the conference in person to receive the monetary award.